I am excited to announce that Dr. Michael Brown has agreed to debate me over 1 Corinthians 13:8-12. I have sent them the following:

 I have done a full critique of White’s series on Matthew 24 and his failure to address Matthew 16:27-28; Matthew 24:27-34; and 1 Thessalonians 4:15-17 in his debate with Shabir Ally.
 I refer the reader to that 4 part series.

-Here are other problems for White and Brown when it comes to Jesus’ teaching on an imminent “this generation” coming of Christ and wrath upon the Jews in Matthew 23-24 and how Paul follows His Master’s teaching expecting Christ to return in the same time frame to render wrath upon those Jewish persecutors and instigators (cf. Acts 17).
+And lastly, here are a series of problems for White and Brown when it comes to Jesus’ teaching on an imminent “this generation” coming of Christ and wrath upon the Jews in Matthew 23-24 and how Paul follows His Master’s teaching expecting Christ to return in the same time frame to render wrath upon those Jewish persecutors and instigators (cf. Acts 17).

 Matthew 23-24 & 1 Thessalonians 1:10—2:14-16 Parallels